whage/thesis/thesis.md

 **TODO: some parts from this book maybe?**
     - http://pl.cs.jhu.edu/pl/book/book.pdf

-**TODO: end note: transition from formal type systems to the topic of type checking**

-# Type checking
 > ... [static typing] ... consists in detecting a
 > large family of errors: the application of operations to objects over which they are not defined [...]
 > This is achieved by grouping the